wmaynard/platform-common/CREATING_SERVICES.md

 	    public PetService() : base("pets") { }
 	}

 There's a lot of behind-the-scenes magic happening in the base class regarding configuration here, but there are only two important takeaways for now.
-The type specified in the angle brackets next to the base class links the service to your previously-built model, and the constructor is calling the base constructor to set the MongoDB collection name to use with your model.
+The type specified in the angle brackets next to the base class links the service to your previously-built model, and the base constructor sets the MongoDB collection name to use with your model.

-## Configure `/Startup.cs`

-Normally, `Startup.cs` would require you to create singletons of all of your services, add filters, and set JSON serialization options (among other tasks).
-However, much of this can be standardized by `platform-csharp-common` so that all of our services behave the same.
-So, we'll make `Startup.cs` inherit from `PlatformStartup`.
-Replace the `Startup` class with the following:

-	public class Startup : PlatformStartup { }

-This is technically all we need; `platform-csharp-common` takes care of the nitty-gritty.
-However, there is one major configuration change we should make.
-Not all services have the same performance requirements, and our common library will automatically log warnings / errors / critical errors when an endpoint takes too long to respond.
-While they do have default values, it's good practice to set them up for each project.
-Some services will need more time to complete their work than others.

-We can accomplish this by modifying `ConfigureServices:`

-	public class Startup : PlatformStartup
-	{
-	    public void ConfigureServices(IServiceCollection services)
-	    {
-	        base.ConfigureServices(services, defaultOwner: Owner.Platform, warnMS: 500, errorMS: 2_000, criticalMS: 30_000);
-	    }
-	}

-With this configuration, `platform-csharp-common` will log warnings, errors, and critical errors at 500ms, 2s, and 30s respectively.
-While working locally, is very likely to trigger a ton of warnings and errors, though, since debug configurations are much slower.
-We can prevent spam with preprocessing directives:

-	public class Startup : PlatformStartup
-	{
-	    public void ConfigureServices(IServiceCollection services) // Use your Owner value instead of Owner.Platform {
-	#if DEBUG
-	        base.ConfigureServices(services, defaultOwner: Owner.Platform, warnMS: 5_000, errorMS: 20_000, criticalMS: 300_000);
-	#else
-	        base.ConfigureServices(services, defaultOwner: Owner.Platform, warnMS: 500, errorMS: 2_000, criticalMS: 30_000);
-	#endif
-	    }
-	}

-This should be enough to prevent log spam when working locally, but still use our limits when the code is deployed.
-This will probably still log issues when we're paused on breakpoints, but should at least reduce the amount of logs we have to sift through.

 ## Create A New Controller